 What is ADSL?

-This solution is ideal and cost effective for small or satellite offices, but we would always recommend that a converged voice variant is used to guarantee voice channels for VOIP.
+This solution is ideal and cost-effective for small or satellite offices, but we would always recommend that a voice assured variant is used to guarantee voice channels for VOIP.

 Although not as fast as fibre broadband, which relies on pure fibre optic cables, ADSL technology (or the more modern ADSL2 or ADSL2+ technology) provides a high-quality and reliable broadband connection.
 The main characteristic of an ADSL connection is that it is faster to download, or receive data, than it is to upload, or send, the information.